 The Multi-stakeholder Forum on STI for the SDGs brings a variety of actors together to discuss cooperation on Science, Technology and Innovation for implementing the SDGs.
-These forums meet prior to the HLPF to inform the discussions at the HLPF.
+Both of these forums meet prior to the HLPF to inform the discussions at the HLPF.